swordess/vitool/README.md

 - add unit tests, coverage rate > 90% is promised at this stage
 - deploy to a public maven repo (JCenter Bintray, maybe), so that it's possible to embed this lib to a larger project
-- deploy to the Docker hub, as client side's convenience comes first for a tool
+- ~~20200514 deploy to the Docker hub, as client side's convenience comes first for a tool~~

 ## Installation